The Evolution of Sony Digital Audio Processors

 In hindsight, it may not meet today’s digital audio standards – nothing from that era does – but for its time, it was exceptional.
 Some truly remarkable albums were mastered for CD using the PCM-1630, with Dire Straits’ Brothers in Arms standing out as one of the greatest-sounding albums of the period.

-The Sony PCM-1630 was used the master these classic recordings
+The Sony PCM-1630 was used on these classic recordings

 The development of Sony’s digital audio processors, from the PCM-1 to the PCM-1630, marks a significant chapter in the history of music production.
 These devices were instrumental in the transition from analogue to digital audio, setting new standards for sound fidelity, reliability, and precision.
 The introduction of the Sony PCM-1600, Sony PCM-1610, and Sony PCM-1630, in particular, played a crucial role in the rise of the Compact Disc, a format that would dominate the music industry for decades and one that is arguably the greatest advance in recorded music.